Minor scale: Uses

 While it evolved primarily as a basis for chords, the harmonic minor with its augmented second is sometimes used melodically.
 Instances can be found in Mozart, Beethoven (for example, the finale of his String Quartet No. 14), and Schubert (for example, in the first movement of the Death and the Maiden Quartet).
 In this role, it is used while descending far more often than while ascending.
-A familiar example of the descending scale is heard in a Ring of bells.
+A familiar example of the descending scale is heard in a ring of bells.
 A ring of twelve is sometimes augmented with a 5♯ and 6♭ to make a 10 note harmonic minor scale from bell 2 to bell 11 (for example, Worcester Cathedral).

-The harmonic minor is also occasionally referred to as the Mohammedan scale as its upper tetrachord corresponds to the Hijaz jins, commonly found in Middle Eastern music.
-The harmonic minor scale as a whole is called Nahawand in Arabic nomenclature, as Bûselik Hicaz in Turkish nomenclature, and as an Indian raga, it is called Keeravani/Kirwani.

 The Hungarian minor scale is similar to the harmonic minor scale but with a raised 4th degree.
 This scale is sometimes also referred to as "Gypsy Run", or alternatively "Egyptian Minor Scale", as mentioned by Miles Davis who describes it in his autobiography as "something that I'd learned at Juilliard".

 In popular music, examples of songs in harmonic minor include Katy B's "Easy Please Me", Bobby Brown's "My Prerogative", and Jazmine Sullivan's "Bust Your Windows".
 The scale also had a notable influence on heavy metal, spawning a sub-genre known as neoclassical metal, with guitarists such as Chuck Schuldiner, Yngwie Malmsteen, Ritchie Blackmore, and Randy Rhoads employing it in their music.

-Modes of harmonic minor scale

-Like Ionian (or major) scale, harmonic minor scale has seven modes, but since the character of harmonic minor is quite the same as Aeolian (natural minor), the modes from Ionian will be rearranged to be started from Aeolian.